BettercareHealth/bettercare/README.md

 	* Tick 'Regular expression' (because you're using the regex \n to mean 'line break', not actually searching for the characters 'slash' and 'lowercase en').
 	* Find `\n`
 	* Replace with `\n\n`
 1. Format the Notes as markdown 'definitions'.
 (They'll become dl/dt/dd HTML elements after conversion.)
 To do this, tick 'Match case' and S&R double line-break–note–space, and replace with double-line-break–Note–line-break–colon–tab.
-As with all S&Rs, it's best not to use 'Replace all' unless you're 100 per cent sure your search won't match things you don't intend it to.
+As with all S&Rs, it's best not to use 'Replace all' unless you're 100 per cent sure your search won't match things you don't intend it to, like paragraphs starting with 'Note that…'.
 Always run an S&R manually through whole documents a few times before using 'Replace all'.
 This has worked well for me before:
 	*	Find `\n\nnote\s`
 	*	Replace with `\n\nNote\n:\t`
 	*	**But** remember this won't catch Notes that have two or more paragraphs, ir include items like tables or lists.
 Do a quick search through the InDesign file to look for those and mark them down manually.